-Faculty, staff and student employees, who arrive to campus between 6 a.m. and 10 a.m., Monday through Friday, are eligible to participate.
-A sustainable mode of transportation must be used (i.e., carpool, vanpool, EVC, mass transit, bicycle, walk or Metrolink).
+Faculty, staff and student employees, who arrive to campus, weekdays between 6 a.m. and 10 a.m. twice a week or more, are eligible to participate.
+A sustainable mode of transportation must be used (i.e., carpool, vanpool, electric vehicle, mass transit, bicycle, walking or by rail).

-- Student Assistants must register quarterly and provide Transportation Services with:
+- Student Assistants must register each semester and provide Transportation Services with:

 - Completed Student Registration Form

 - Verification form signed by their current supervisor

 - Coyote One Credits – If you carpool, vanpool, bicycle or walk to work, you may be eligible to receive a $1.00 incentive per participation day credited to your Coyote One card.
 Incentives are distributed on a semester basis.
 You must have logged all commute information in the Commuter Portal before the 5th day of each month or it will not be counted towards your incentives earned.